e18e/e18e/docs/blog/bundling-dependencies.md

 However, some projects have seen this rise in demand for "dependency free", and tried to shortcut a solution by bundling _all_ of their dependencies.

 This just hides the fact that they still have a bloated dependency tree, and worsens things by removing npm's ablity to de-dupe dependencies.
+The bundling step does reduce some of the size, but still pulls in the same bloated tree which could've been replaced with leaner, more modern code.

 These projects often include a `vendor/` directory of their npm packages, or run a bundler at pre-publish time.

-This is really poor since it will hide the problem, but not solve it.
-So it is best to avoid these projects if there are alternatives available.

-**Advice:** Put the work in and become dependency-free properly (if it really should be).
+**Advice:** Put the work in and become dependency-free properly if possible (if it really should be).

 ## Additional notes